-We will now drive the Company based on a revised plan for 2024 revenues in the range of \$14 billion to \$15 billion.
-Within this plan, we expect a gross margin in the low 40's.
+We will now drive the Company based on a revised plan for 2024 revenues in the range of \$13.2 billion to \$13.7 billion.
+Within this plan, we expect a gross margin of about 40%.

 Contractual Obligations, Commercial Commitments and Contingencies